-At 90 years young, Doris Buffett, big sister of billionaire Warren Buffett, is on a mission.
+At 91 years young, Doris Buffett, big sister of billionaire and philanthropist Warren Buffett, is on a mission.
 When she inherited Berkshire Hathaway stock from a family trust in 1996, she dedicated the rest of her life to giving it away—all of it—mostly to individuals in trouble through no fault of their own.
 So far she’s given away more than $150 million of her money.
 She says she wants to give it all away; that she wants the last check she writes to bounce due to “insufficient funds.”

 Doris is passionate about her responsibilities as a philanthropist.
 She began the Sunshine Lady Foundation in 1996, helping battered women, sick children, and at-risk kids who otherwise would never have had the chance to go to college.
 She’s also funding college programs for prison inmates, lowering recidivism.
 And she does it through “retail philanthropy,” often making personal phone calls to those who need help, one by one.
 She is personally and tirelessly involved with every aspect of the foundation’s grantmaking process.
 Each Sunshine Lady Foundation grant is considered an investment, and the decision to grant funds is always based on an expected successful return.